mindpixel-labs/vsc-expressionengine/README.md

 ## Development Roadmap
-- Providing code completion packages that can additionally installed for all the major third party add-ons!
+- Providing code completion packages that can be additionally installed for all the major third party add-ons!
 - Add error diagnostics to help prevent templating code errors or catch bugs
 - Add Fieldtype to the add-on generator command
 - Improving embedded ExpressionEngine tag syntax highlighting within HTML markup